MONTRÉAL – Like just regarding everyone, a final score of 4-1 pretty much reflected my expectations for Tuesday night’s duel at the Bell Centre.

 But it is equally true that the Canadian played well.
 That the aggressiveness, the conviction and the way of respecting the directives of Martin St-Louis largely compensated for the shortfall of the Habs in terms of raw talent and experience.

-It is this respect for the directives imposed after the dreadful holiday trip, a trip during which the Habs lost the north and its identity, that Martin St-Louis appreciated the most in the context of this victory, a second consecutive for the first time since November 23 and 25 in Columbus and Chicago.
+It is this respect for the directives imposed following the dreadful holiday trip, a trip during which the Habs lost the north and its identity, that Martin St-Louis appreciated the most in the context of this victory, a second consecutive for the first time since November 23 and 25 in Columbus and Chicago.

 “We have just played eight good periods of hockey in a row.
 We ask our guys to play better in our zone.
 To react well when they return to the defensive zone, to take the means to recover the puck and to make good raises.
 I am very satisfied with the commitment of the guys.
-We have been working on this for about ten days and you can see that it helps us, ”explained St-Louis.
+We have been working on this for regarding ten days and you can see that it helps us, ”explained St-Louis.

 Unusual contributions